More kids hit at bus stops, 6 accidents in 3 days

 According to our sister station WTSP, five children and two adults were all hit by a car while waiting at a school bus stop in Tampa on Thursday morning.
 Three of the children were 6 years old, one was 9 and the other was 12.
 The adults were both in their early 30s.

-Investigators say the 47-year-old Tampa man driving the car that hit the group was seemingly not impaired at the time.

-Also on Thursday morning, a 7-year-old child was found with fatal injuries by a school bus driver at a bus stop in Pennsylvania, according to NBC 10 in Philadelphia.
+Also on Thursday morning, a 7-year-old child was found on the ground with fatal injuries by a school bus driver at a bus stop in Pennsylvania, according to NBC 10 in Philadelphia.

 Tyrone Area School District Superintendent Cathy Harlow said on Facebook that the apparent hit-and-run happened before school.
 She also said "the bus driver on route arrived at the stop discovering the situation, contacted 911 and remained at the scene until first responders arrived."